 I see many eyes rolling, but don’t dismiss this little gift.
 As a writer, any little lesson goes a long way in learning and remembering grammar skills.
-Even my youngest step-daughter, who is 11 years-old, has already taught me all about adding a “hook” to the beginning of an article so that one could draw in more readers.
+Even my youngest stepdaughter, who is 11 years old, has already taught me all about adding a “hook” to the beginning of an article so that one could draw in more readers.
 Brilliant!

 That was the easy part!

-We had visited the Detroit Zoo two years ago and managed to pull photos from that collection.
+We visited the Detroit Zoo two years ago and managed to pull photos from that collection.
 Next, we logged onto WordPress and created her blog.
-We chose the theme, added the pictures, fixed the widgets, included pages, and she wrote her very first article.
+We chose the theme, added the pictures, fixed the widgets, included pages, and she wrote her first article.

-- All postings must be 100% authentic; using their own creative energies, words, and phrases.
+- All postings must be 100% authentic, using their own creative energies, words, and phrases.

-- They are not allowed to use real names when they are writing about other people unless they get a written consent or they are writing about a celebrity.
+- They are not allowed to use real names when they are writing about other people unless they get written consent, or they are writing about a celebrity.
 This especially applies to minors.
 For the protection and safety of their friends and other children, they will automatically change their names and cannot disclose their locations.

-- And, most of all… to have fun!
+- And, most of all… They are to have fun!

 Occasionally, I get a moan or a groan, such as “Do I have to write?”
 Especially when she could not stop talking about writing an article on Justin Bieber a couple of days prior or her sister was too eager to post her article that she skipped the editing process.
 However, we learn from each other and allow the other to work at her pace.